III-1c Case Standard Network Host Configuration and Security Controls for Public Information

 - Data Loss Protection.
 Systems intended solely for processing Public Information must be free of Restricted Information.
 Therefore, all hosts, such as workstations, servers, and compatible devices, shall use software utilities provided by the university to identify and remove any Restricted data (such as SSNs) to eliminate the risk of data loss or disclosure.
-Currently, Identity Finder is a data loss protection utilitiy available from the Case Software Center to be used to remediate and protect public information systems from holding Restricted Information.
+Currently, Identity Finder is a data loss protection utility available from the Case Software Center to be used to remediate and protect public information systems from holding Restricted Information.

 Case End Users: Assure controls based on Case information categories are implemented.

 Case ITS Security Staff: Monitor security risks on a continual basis and regularly update the procedural controls based on changing security threat scenarios.